Pitossomo/restaurant-search/README.md

   - Actions creation on modules/restaurants
   - Setting restaurants as a global status

+12. Markers in Map and Restaurant Images
+  - Include markers for every restaurant found
+  - Integrate Map with Search via global states of redux
+  - Restaurants in Carousel and in Cards on the aside section

 ## Available Scripts

 In the project directory, you can run: